uw-dims/dims-dashboard/docs/source/using.rst

 Click **View my IPs needing mitigation** link to display a modal window where you can submit IPs that have been mitigated.
-Right now the UI for this consists of the modal displaying all remaining IPs you need to address.
+Right now, the UI for this consists of the modal displaying all remaining IPs you need to address.

 .. figure:: demo/view_my_ips.png